Request a free quote

 Will the Part Be Used Outdoors or Indoors?

 Extreme temperatures, both high and low, will also eliminate certain materials as the best option.
 You may also need to meet code for FDA-regulated specifications.
-Where your products will be used or stored and how they react to moisture and extreme temperature change becomes a cornerstone in deciding which material to go through with.
+Where you will store your products and how they react to moisture and extreme temperature changes become a cornerstone in deciding which material to use.

 High-stress loads can cause certain materials to strain or even break.
 When you’re considering which material to use for your part, make sure you’ve accounted for stress load.
 If your part will be exposed to high stress, the material it’s made of will need the ability to resist loads and prevent deformation.